 Status should be decided on a case-by-case basis and there will be no "blanket assessments" made across a client, role, or agency contract.
 La Fosse have devised a comprehensive tool alongside a leading provider to ensure maximum accuracy when assessing each case.

-The legislation requires the end client to complete these questions in relation to each new assignment.
+The legislation requires both the end client and the contractor to complete these questions in relation to each new assignment.
 These questions must be answered accurately and with reasonable care, and it will be La Fosse's responsibility (as the fee payer) to ensure compliance.

 What happens if I'm deemed inside, and what are my options?

 If your status is deemed to be within the scope of the regulations, you'll need to pay tax and NI contributions as if you were employed.
 La Fosse will work with you on this to help decide the best solution going forward.

 Will IR35 affect me if I work through an umbrella company?

 If you're already contracting via an umbrella company, you will not be affected by IR35, as you will already be taxed under PAYE.

 La Fosse hold a PSL list of recommended umbrella companies - please get in touch if you require this.

 If there is any ambiguity around determining your employment status, or, if you have any questions or want to discuss what IR35 means for you, please get in touch with your relevant consultant or Katherine via the below channels: